 Not on exhibit.
 Information about this newt is included in the Online Ocean Learning Center for use as a reference.

-California coast and coastal mountain ranges from Mendocino County to San Diego County.
+from Mendocino County to San Diego County.

 California coastal range newts can be found in coastal areas and coastal range mountains in oak forests, woodlands, or rolling grasslands.
 In the terrestrial phase they live in moist to dry habitats under woody or leafy debris, in rock crevices, and in animal burrows.
 In the aquatic phase they are found in ponds, reservoirs, lakes and slow-moving streams.

-California coastal range newts have squat, stocky, and muscular bodies with legs that protrude straight out sideways from the body and bend downward at the elbows.
+California coastal range newts have squat, stocky, and muscular bodies with legs that protrude straight out sideways from the body, and bend downward at the elbows.
 The short neck and head are approximately the same width and the nose narrows to a point.
 Large protuberant eyes are set at the side of the head.

 They are 12.5-20 cm (4.9-7.8 in) long from the nose to the tip of the tail.
 Males are slightly larger.